vjbollavarapu/tidygen/docs/README.md

-# iNEAT ERP Documentation
+# TidyGen ERP Documentation

-Welcome to the comprehensive documentation for the iNEAT ERP system.
+Welcome to the comprehensive documentation for the TidyGen ERP system.
 This documentation covers all aspects of the system from development to deployment.

 ## 📚 **Documentation Index**